Monday, August 6, 2020

 Introduction to Modular Synthesis using VCV Rack

-As part of the coursework for Teaching as Art, I'm presenting a hands-on workshop on how to use analog synthesizers.
+As part of the coursework for Teaching as Art, I developed a hands-on workshop on how to use analog synthesizers.
 No hardware is necessary, just the excellent and open-source VCV Rack!

 Maybe you've seen a modular music synthesizer with its alluring tangle of patchcords, and wondered: how does it work?
 What do all those knobs do, and how do I get started?
 This workshop is for you!
 Using the free and open source VCV Rack digital audio workstation, you will learn the principles of analog audio synthesis and how to create new sounds using voltage controlled oscillators, filters, and amplifiers.
 No hardware required, but once you understand the principles you will be ready to start using Eurorack or similar modular synthesizers, and a new sonic world will be at your fingertips!